Law

 Limited Company?
 Partnership?
 Sole Trader?
 Social Enterprise?
 Making up your mind about the legal status of your business will depend upon how much you wish to protect yourself from risk, how many people are involved in your venture, and how you wish to be seen by the big wide business world.

 It is fairly common for clients to view the required use of a solicitor by a Bank as just for the purpose of witnessing their signature.
-This cannot be further from the truth.

 Lawrence Rodkin, Partner at Simons Rodkin Litigation Solicitors outlines the key considerations when engaging self-employed staff or contractors.